nullvoidptr/syno-photostation-api/content/getting-started/_index.md

 weight: 10
 ---

-This section provides a basic overview of the PhotoStation API and how one should use it.
+This section provides a basic overview of the PhotoStation API and how it can be used in applications and scripts.

 ## API Workflow ##